IntelPython/sdc/docs/usersource/compilation.rst

 Dealing With Integer NaN Values
 =================================

 `Pandas Series <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.html>`_ are built upon `Numpy Arrays <https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html>`_ , which do not support NaN values for integers.
 For that reason Pandas dynamically converts integer columns to floating point ones when NaN values are needed.
-HPAT can perform such a conversion only if enough information about NaN values is available at compilation time.
+Intel(R) SDC can perform such a conversion only if enough information about NaN values is available at compilation time.
 When it is impossible the user is responsible for manual conversion of integer data to floating point data.

 .. todo::
     Show example when hpat can infer NaNs in integer Series.
 Also show example where information about NaNs cannot be known at compile time and show how it can be worked around